nimaid/LPHK/README.md

     * !?L {x} - Does a local variable {x} not exist
     * ?G {x} - Does a global variable {x} exist
     * !?G {x} - Does a global variable {x} not exist
+  * One command allows you to affect script execution
+    * abort - causes the script to terminate
   * The stack is local to the current script, however it is maintained between executions!
   * The global variables are global to all scripts.
   * Local variables are local to the current script (and are maintained across executions)